KI für Nonprofits: Eindrücke von der Microsoft AI Tour Berlin

 Me presenting on stage at a Microsoft event with Satya Nadella’s quote, „We empower every person and every organization on the planet to achieve more,“ displayed in the background.

-2. AI: The Heartbeat of Our Work
+2. AI: The Strategic Engine of Transformation

-5. Continuous Learning and Innovation
+5. Continuous Learning as a Catalyst for Innovation

 If you’d like to stay updated on my journey and insights on AI, digital transformation, and more, follow me on LinkedIn, Twitter, and Instagram.